-GitHub itself now provides a CI service for its repositories called “GitHub Actions” which can be configured to run with most repos.
+GitHub itself now provides a CI service for its repositories called “GitHub Actions” which can be configured to run with most repositories.
 However, there are also many other CI services, most of which have webhooks for integration with GitHub.
 There are also CI services for non-GitHub based code repositories.

 Examples of CI Software/Services